 So, Nellie and I have two new patterns coming out using the Banyan Batik fabrics, and this week I’m working on making our ‘Starstruck’ sample using a selection of fabrics from the Sophie and Ketan basic lines.
 I’m test-driving THE Dream Machine 2 by piecing the blocks for this quilt.

 While playing with this machine, I noticed some outstanding features that I think will make piecing my quilt sample fast, easy, and accurate.

 The LED lights on THE Dream Machine 2 illuminate ALL of the workspace around the needle making it so much easier to achieve an accurate ¼” seam.

 2. The spool stand LED thread indicator

-The different colors on THE Dream Machine 2’s LED thread indicator alerts that the bobbin or top thread is running low.
+The different colors on THE Dream Machine 2’s LED thread indicator alert that the bobbin or top thread is running low.

 The indicator light is located just behind the horizontal spool pin on the top of the machine.

 The empty bobbin alert on THE Dream Machine 2 will also pop up on the touch screen when the bobbin is almost empty.
 But, as I found out the hard way, the sensor only works when using CLEAR bobbins.
 I have some metal bobbins that are the same size and the sensor DID NOT tell me before I ran out of bobbin thread.
 So make sure to use the bobbins that come with the machine 🙂

 3. Easily select stitches on the touch screen